recallnet/trading-simulator/docs/API_DOCUMENTATION.md

 - **Method:** `GET`
 - **Query Parameters:**
   - `token` (required, token address)
-  - `provider` (required, one of: "jupiter", "raydium", "serum", "noves")
+  - `provider` (required, one of: "jupiter", "raydium", "serum", "noves", "multi-chain")
-  - `chain` (optional, one of: "svm", "evm" - only needed when using the Noves provider and the chain cannot be auto-detected)
+  - `chain` (optional, one of: "svm", "evm" - overrides automatic chain detection)
+  - `specificChain` (optional, one of: "eth", "polygon", "bsc", "arbitrum", "base", "optimism", "avalanche", "linea", "svm" - specifies the exact chain for EVM tokens when using the "noves" or "multi-chain" provider)
 - **Authentication:** Required

 **Response Example for Solana Token:**